What is a "rate lock period"?

-When you're promised a "rate lock" from your lender, it means that you are guaranteed to keep a specific interest rate for a certain number of days for your application process.
-This protects you from working through your entire application process and learning at the end that the interest rate has gone up.
+A rate "lock" or "commitment" is a lender's promise to set a certain interest rate and a certain number of points for you for a specified period during your application process.
+This keeps you from working through your entire application process and finding out at the end that your interest rate has gone up.

-Not Your Average Lender can answer questions about rate lock periods & many others.
-Give us a call: 9722039033.
+Not Your Average Lender can answer questions about rate lock periods and many others.
+Call us at 9722039033.

 Get a New Loan Quote